advanced-security/ghas-license-utilization/README.md

 ### Prerequisites

 - Python 3.9+
-- Personal Access Token with permissions depending on the scope you plan yo tun it - `repo`, `admin:org`, `admin:enterprise`
+- Personal Access Token with permissions depending on the scope you plan to run it - `repo`, `admin:org`, `admin:enterprise`
 - Active committers report saved locally

 ### Running